 Regular cleaning and upkeep, including vacuuming your mattress, can help prevent any infestations.
 Cleaning up clutter reduces the number of places bed bugs can reside, too.

 Be careful when buying used furniture or clothes.
 Make sure to inspect the used item, and feel free to ask the retailer if the items were checked for bed bugs.
-Same idea when bringing home used furniture or clothes from the curb side: these items may be infested with bed bugs!
+It’s the same when taking in used furniture or clothes from the curbside.
+These items may be infested with bed bugs too!

 If you’re traveling, ensure you’re taking the following precautions: